 On-site tributary area and any run-on directed to each advanced BMP and the associated runoff flows and/or volumes.

-Updated SWPPP: Within 60 days of the adoption of this Order, and as required by the Permit, the Discharger shall update and submit the Facility’s SWPPP to the Regional Water Board for review and approval by the Executive Officer.
+Updated SWPPP: By October 15, 2021, and as required by the Permit, the Discharger shall update and submit the Facility’s SWPPP to the Regional Water Board for review and approval by the Executive Officer.
 The updated SWPPP shall include the following information:

 Site map showing the type(s) and location(s) of minimum and advanced BMPs that are installed to eliminate or reduce the pollutants in Facility’s run-off and all identified pollutant sources.

-Update the Facility’s pollutant source assessment to identify all potential sources of pollutants including, at a minimum; Aluminum (Al), Iron (Fe), and Magnesium (Mg).
+Update the Facility’s pollutant source assessment to identify all potential industrial sources of pollutants including, at a minimum; Aluminum (Al), Iron (Fe), and Magnesium (Mg).
+If the Discharger determines that it is not an industrial source of these pollutants, then the Discharger must submit a Natural Background Pollutant Source Demonstration consistent with Industrial General Permit Section XII.D.2.c.i; ii; and iii; a Site Map showing where all samples were collected; and, all field sampling records and laboratory analyses.

-Type(s) and location(s) of minimum and/or advanced BMPs that are installed to eliminate or reduce pollutants of concern, including at a minimum Aluminum (Al), Iron (Fe), and Magnesium (Mg).
+Type(s) and location(s) of minimum and/or advanced BMPs that are installed to eliminate or reduce pollutants of concern, including at a minimum Aluminum (Al), Iron (Fe), and Magnesium (Mg), unless the Discharger is able to submit an adequate Natural Background Pollutant Source Demonstration for the applicable parameter.

 Type(s) and location(s) of minimum and/or advanced BMPs necessary to prevent the unauthorized discharge of sediment from the Facility to waters of the United States.